GrandOrgue/LoopAuditioneer/BUILD.md

 ## AppImage

-For an AppImage target you have to have some additional tools installed, the prepare-ubuntu-appimage.sh in scripts/ folder have the details.
+For an AppImage target you have to have some additional tools installed, the prepare-ubuntu-appimage.sh in scripts/ directory have the details.
 The main difference to the normal build is that you have to drop Jack support which results in this set of commands: